flh3/theme-academic-cv-new/content/publication/journal-article/test3/jimerson-advancing-2021/index.md

 ---
-title: 'Advancing diversity, equity, and inclusion in school psychology: Be the      change.'
+title: 'Advancing diversity, equity, and inclusion in school psychology: Be the change'

 # Authors
 # A YAML list of author names